 The Silver Line (Call: 0800 470 8090) - Free 24/7 helpline for older people struggling with loneliness, sadness or lowness

-There are a number of things you can arrange when anticipating death, whether you're preparing for a loved one's death or thinking about your own.
-Preparing things like funeral plans and sorting estates can provide peace of mind during this difficult time.
+There are a number of things you can arrange when anticipating death, whether you're preparing for a loved one's passing or thinking about your own.
+Funeral planning to take care of the practical aspects can provide peace of mind during this difficult time.

 Whether you're considering a hospice for your loved one or you're looking at organising the funeral, it's worthwhile making arrangements as early as possible.